Greater-London-Authority/convert_upc/README.md

   are consistent with the original total immigration and emigration components

+- Write out the new series to *data/processed/new_dpm_series_2011_on* as both an RDS file in tidy format and as a csv in a similar format to that originally published by ONS

+*R/run_process_mye_upc_by_type.R* will:

+- Fetch and clean the detailed mid-year estimates series published by ONS that covers the period 2011 to 2023

+- Create modelled alternative annual total gross flows that are consistent with the sum of the international_net, internal_net, and UPC components

+- Create modelled annual international and internal flow components that are consistent with the modelled total gross flows

-- Write out the new series to *data/processed/* as both an RDS file in tidy format and as a csv in a similar format to that originally published by ONS
+- Write out the new series to *data/processed/modelled_mye_series_2011_on* as both an RDS file in tidy format and as a csv in a similar format to that originally published by ONS